eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/process.rst

 In the previous example of SSH, the specified filter was **/usr/sbin/sshd**, because the check wanted to know if the service ssh was up.

-If the filter is changed to **sshd**, it will find other ssh processes that are not related with sshd, for example, a remote connection as client, not as a server.
+If the filter is changed to **sshd**, it will find other ssh processes that are not related to sshd, for example, a remote connection as a client, not as a server.
 That's why it's important to define the filter correctly, and verify that it finds what you really want.

 References
 ----------